- John Appleby made bold predictions on HANA.

 Both Bloor Research and our conclusion was that the “in-memory” capability that was added to SAP, to DB2, and Oracle was a gimmick that increased the maintenance overhead of those databases.

 Only 2 Years Ahead?

 “In my opinion, SAP HANA is approximately 2 years ahead of all the other mainstream in-memory databases on the market.
 It is very clear that Oracle, Microsoft and IBM are very busy building their solutions and I believe they will be good solutions, in time.
 But in 2013 and probably through 2014, if you want to invest in an in-memory database for SAP BW, there is only one option: SAP HANA.”

-Appleby clearly is trying to make the entirety of the database about the in-memory portion of functionality, which is the only area where HANA lead at this time.
+Appleby is trying to make the entirety of the database about the in-memory portion of functionality, which is the only area where HANA lead at this time.
 However, the rest of HANA entirely lagged competing databases in every other dimension.
 Oracle caught up to HANA in mid-2014, and DB2 did so at the end of 2014.
 This is not two years, roughly a year after Appleby made this prediction.
-Appleby wanted companies to completely turn over the database in order to gain between 6 months and 1 year of better functionality in one area of the database?
-And after companies did this they would not only have a more expensive database than either Oracle or DB2 but would have a far less mature database than Oracle or DB2 and would have a far higher maintenance database than Oracle or DB2.
+Appleby wanted companies to completely turn over the database to gain between 6 months and one year of better functionality in one area of the database?
+And after companies did this, they would not only have a more expensive database than either Oracle or DB2 but would have a far less mature database than Oracle or DB2 and would have a far higher maintenance database than Oracle or DB2.
 All of this to gain access

 This article receives a .5 out of 10 for accuracy.
 This is an article that repeats inaccurate SAP and marketing material through a third party that makes it appear as if the information is not directly from SAP.